Poisson splitting by factors: Selection rules

 Moreover, since $X$ and $W$ are independent, it follows that

-(Recall that $\ns{g_i(U)}_{i \in \N}$ is a sequence of i.i.d.\ $\uniforma$ random variables.)
-Clearly by Proposition {\ref{fund}} and the definition of $\Phi$, we have
+(Recall that $\{ g_i(U) \}_{i \in\N}$ is a sequence of i.i.d. $\uniforma$ random variables.)
+Clearly by Proposition \ref{fund} and the definition of $\Phi$, we have

-From equation ({\ref{properthin}}) and the fact that $X$ and $W$ are independent, it is easy to verify that
+From equation (\ref{properthin}) and the fact that $X$ and $W$ are independent, it is easy to verify that

-Putting (\ref{stand}) and (\ref{standd}) together, we obtain that $\Phi(X, U) \eqd \standthin_{(\lx, \ly)}(X, U_1)$.
-Thus from Lemma {\ref{standoverset}} we have verified that $\Phi(X, U)$ is a Poisson point process of intensity $\ly$.
+Putting (\ref{stand}) and (\ref{standd}) together, we obtain that $\Phi(X, U) \eqd\standthin_{(\lx, \ly)}(X, U_1)$.
+Thus from Lemma \ref{standoverset} we have verified that $\Phi(X, U)$ is a Poisson point process of intensity $\ly$.

-The proof that $X - \Phi(X, U)$ is a Poisson point process of intensity $\lx - \ly$ follows by the same argument since $\gammathin$ is a splitting by Proposition {\ref{specquant}} and $\standthin$ is a splitting by Lemma {\ref{standoverset}}. \end{proof}
+The proof that $X - \Phi(X, U)$ is a Poisson point process of intensity \mbox{$\lx- \ly$} follows by the same argument since $\gammathin$ is a splitting by Proposition \ref{specquant} and~$\standthin$ is a splitting by Lemma \ref{standoverset}. \end{pf}

-Let us remark that for Corollary \ref{fresh}, in order for $\Phi$ to be a splitting we must apply the splitting $\gammathin$ in all the globes and not just the special ones.
+Let us remark that for Corollary \ref{fresh}, in order for $\Phi$ to be a splitting we must apply the splitting $\gammathin$ in all the globes and not just the globes that contain exactly one or two points.
 For example, if $X$ is a Poisson point process on a bounded Borel set $B$, the following procedure will not result in a splitting: apply $\gammathin$ if there are exactly one or two $X$ points, otherwise apply $\standthin$.

-Before we begin the proof of Theorem {\ref{result}}, we first provide a construction of selection rules along with some other minor constructions that will be needed.
+Before we begin the proof of Theorem \ref{result}, we first provide a construction of selection rules along with some other minor constructions that will be needed.

-\section{Construction of Selection Rules}
+\section{Construction of selection rules}

+Fix $d \geq1$ and $R > 0$.
+We shall now construct an $R$-selection rule.
+We need some preliminary definitions.
+Recall the definition of the \textit{shell},